Fix a failing check

 # My Guide

-Body content goes here.A YAML parse error
+Body content goes here.A frontmatter parse error

-schema in brackets is [(parse)] rather than a real schema id — this is a syntax
+than a real schema id, so this is a syntax problem, not a rule violation.

 Section titled “Schema not found”Sometimes docmeta stops before validating any file and prints a single line to